After returning to his alma mater in the fall of 2001, Dave Webster '88 has built one of the top programs in all of Division III lacrosse.

 Prior to coaching the Red Devils, Webster enjoyed the challenge of starting a program at Marymount University in 1991.
-The Marymount program quickly grew into a much respected program, and Webster was twice named Capital Athletic Conference Coach of the Year.
-He still holds the record for career wins at Marymount.
+The Marymount program quickly grew into a much-respected program, and Webster was twice named Capital Athletic Conference Coach of the Year.

 After seven seasons at Marymount, Webster was hired by Centennial Conference (CC) rival Franklin & Marshall College.
 In three seasons at the helm of the Diplomats, Webster was able to recruit and coach several All-Americans and led his 2001 team to a postseason ECAC playoff game.